 The Story of Big Blue

 Suitcases take a beating when traveling, especially by plane.
 So I decided the best way to handle luggage challenges was to buy a large, outlandish colored, soft side d bag.
 Voila!
-There was one, tough as alligator skin, available at the luggage store.
+I found one, tough as alligator skin, available at the luggage store.
 But just before I bought it, my dearest daughter offered to give me her large Samsonite suitcase.
 Big and bulky when loaded, with rips and tears, she was too embarrassed to use it.

 But what to do with BIG BLUE?
 It had been a faithful friend for nearly 20 years.
 I felt pangs of guilt when several family members suggested I trash it.
 One dark night, reluctantly, I filled it with some junk, put it on the curb for garbage pick-up the next morning, and told some friends my difficult decision.